About

 At that time, I was a full-time lawyer and a single mom—overworked, malnourished, and tired.
 My very authentic and loving friend Ana Maria saw me and suggested we take a road trip, a wellness trip, to the D’Adamo Institute in Portsmouth, New Hampshire.
 Here’s what they recommended - change your diet and start a daily yoga practice.
 My friend Brenda knew Ananda.
 She was one of five teachers authorized to teach Ashtanga Yoga in NYC by the late Sri K. Pattabhi Jois.

 We began working together twice a week.
 She led me through the entire Primary Series of Ashtanga Yoga on day one—no English, only Sanskrit, and no breaks.
 I was hooked.
-I practiced every day—before or after work, with or without Ananda, and with the help of a VHS video of the Primary Series starring my one and only, David Swenson.
+I practiced every day—before or after work, with or without Ananda, and with the help of a VHS video of the Primary Series starring my one and only inspiration, David Swenson.

 Shortly thereafter, my brother, at the age of 28, was diagnosed with cancer.
 Roger battled leukemia for the next four years, and my daily Ashtanga Yoga practice sustained me throughout that time.
 Roger eventually lost his battle with cancer in 2006.
 I lost my only sibling but I learned this: